jkk/formative/README.md

 ;; => {:remember false, :secret-code 1234, :password "bazquux", :email "foobar@gmail.com"}
 ```

-You'll see that the `:remember` and `:secret-code` fields have been parsed from strings into their respective datatypes.
+Note that the `:remember` and `:secret-code` fields have been parsed from strings into their respective datatypes.

+Field values must conform to the correct string format - e.g., "123" for the integer 123.
+An exception will be thrown if a value is non-blank does not conform to its expected format.
+No further validation is performed.

 ## Form and Field Specifications